alexander-matsievsky/resume/README.md

 #### Highlights

--   Work on xod.io – a visual programming language for microcontrollers
+-   Worked on xod.io – a visual programming language for microcontrollers
--   Rule over the entire back-end of the project
+-   Ruled over the entire back-end of the project
 -   Cloud-native microservices and REST APIs
 -   Cluster-wide CI/CD pipelines